 Stakeholders

 Leonardo’s sustainability strategy integrates the stakeholders’ perspective.
-This vision is founded on dialogue and listening, consolidated by engagement activities, such as the process that led to the definition of the priority matrix (materiality).
+This vision is founded on dialogue and listening, consolidated by engagement activities, such as the process that led to the definition of the material topics (materiality analysis).

 GOVERNI E ISTITUZIONI